 '''

-int swallow_redpill () {
+int swallow_redpill ()

+{

 return (GetIdtBaseAddress() > 0xD0000000);

 }

 '''

 So if the IDT base address is at a higher position than 0xD0000000, she concludes to be inside a virtual machine.
-This conclusion is wrong.
+This conclusion is wrong, even if we would assume for a moment that her claim about the relocated GDTR/IDTR - see the foreword - are right.
 But despite that, the problem would already arise on multi-processor machines where a test run could give reasonably high addresses for one processor and "normal" ones for the other.
 Since the redpill.c does not take this into account the result is per-se unreliable.
 I have also seen some papers that attempted to call the instruction a number of times under the assumption that the result would show an even distribution between the processors.
-In my opinion this is also not quite the best approach, given that one can easily set the affinity of the process.
+In my opinion this is also not quite the best approach, given that one can easily set the affinity of the process without special privilege requirements.